Heliograph: Description

 There were many heliograph types.
 Most heliographs were variants of the British Army Mance Mark V version (Fig.1).
-It used a mirror with a small unsilvered spot in the centre.
+It used a flat round mirror with a small unsilvered spot in the centre.
 The sender aligned the heliograph to the target by looking at the reflected target in the mirror and moving their head until the target was hidden by the unsilvered spot.
 Keeping their head still, they then adjusted the aiming rod so its cross wires bisected the target.
-They then turned up the sighting vane, which covered the cross wires with a diagram of a cross, and aligned the mirror with the tangent and elevation screws so the small shadow that was the reflection of the unsilvered spot hole was on the cross target.
+They then turned up the sighting vane, which covered the cross wires with a diagram of a cross, and aligned the mirror with the tangent and elevation screws, so the small shadow that was the reflection of the unsilvered spot hole was on the cross target.
 This indicated that the sunbeam was pointing at the target.

 The flashes were produced by a keying mechanism that tilted the mirror up a few degrees at the push of a lever at the back of the instrument.
-If the sun was in front of the sender, its rays were reflected directly from this mirror to the receiving station.
-If the sun was behind the sender, the sighting rod was replaced by a second mirror, to capture the sunlight from the main mirror and reflect it to the receiving station.
-The U. S. Signal Corps heliograph mirror did not tilt.
+If the Sun was in front of the sender, its rays were reflected directly from this mirror to the receiving station.
+If the Sun was behind the sender, the sighting rod was replaced by a second mirror, to capture the sunlight from the main mirror and reflect it to the receiving station.
+The U.S. Army's Signal Corps heliograph used a flat square mirror that did not tilt.
 This type produced flashes by a shutter mounted on a second tripod (Fig 4).